mondersky/tabscolor-vscode/README.md

 new setting: display/hide language icon on tabs

 Add an option on the explorer contextual menu to set colors accoding to the target folder

+new feature: toggle color of a tab by double click